Goriška Brda

 Merlot, Cabernet Sauvignon, Cabernet Franc

 Exotic aromas of pan spices, charcuterie, axle grease, pencil lead, coffee grinds, and sourdough over chocolate-dipped cherries, raspberries and orange slices, peel on.
 The palate is soft, light and with complex fruit flavours of plum, spice and meatier, beef broth notes.
-The tannins are very gentle and the aftertaste of complex and lingering.
+The tannins are very gentle and the aftertaste is complex and lingering.
 Drink now with osso bucco, pork belly or duck noodles.

 87/100